 The steps to calculate feeder size and rating of OCR device can be summarized as:

-With the advancement in automation system for electrical substation, an extensive consideration should be given while selecting the equipments to provide high reliability to power systems.
+With the advancement in automation system for electrical substation, an extensive consideration should be given while selecting the equipment to provide high reliability to power systems.

 "We have helped thousands of students and professionals understand power systems with our Fundamental Training series.
 We have prepared easy and simple content that anyone can pick up and master the basics with.
 Join us and learn about the fundamentals of Power Systems today."